 The melanocyte is programmed to make a specific number of melanosomes relative to the strength and length of sun exposure it has experienced.
-These melanosomes should be released across to thirty keratinocytes for pickup.
-If the melanocytes dendrites are not long enough to reach thirty keratinocytes, or there is a lesser number of keratinocytes to pick up the melanosomes, it is likely that the thirty cells worth of melanosomes will be released out to fewer keratinocytes.
+These melanosomes should be released across thirty keratinocytes for pickup.
+If the melanocyte dendrites are not long enough to reach thirty keratinocytes, or there is a lesser number of keratinocytes to pick up the melanosomes, it is likely that the thirty cells are worth of melanosomes will be released out to fewer keratinocytes.
 It would reflect in a heavy deposition of pigment into a very small area, with many melanosomes spilling into the dermal-epidermal junction.

 The answers lie in the consultation, and sensible questions should cover information gathering about genetic heritage, tanning ability, redhead gene, and sunbed usage.

 We have powerful treatment modalities available to us today, but they are not without risk, and just because we have a modality available does not make it the right choice for all clients with pigmentations.
-It is our professional obligation to say no when a client carrier too high a risk.
+It is our professional obligation to say no when a client carries too high a risk.
 We should recommend treatment at a future date if the client is seeking treatment in a high-risk time such as summer and we can minimize risk by delaying treatment.
 We must say no when a client might be non-compliant with the necessary home care protocols to perform safe and effective treatments.

 Above all, it is our privilege to educate our clients and give them every opportunity to fully informed consent.